 Yet he is indeed "in a different world."
 That world is alien to the likes of Merkel and U.S. President Barack Obama.
 They do not watch the same TV or read the same books.
 The world in which Putin lives is built on the works of nationalist philosophers and the false reports he receives; apparently he believes his own propaganda.

-"The presidential administration and the government have lost the channels for feedback," the economist Konstantin Sonin wrote in his LiveJournal blog.
+"The presidential administration and the government have lost the channels for feedback," the economist Konstantin Sonin QuickTake: Unrest in Ukraine in his LiveJournal blog.
 "When exaggerations or even falsehoods are meant for 'external use,' that is understandable, though in today's world with decentralized, fast information channels the effectiveness of such tricks is doubtful.
 When, however, they become the basis for strategic decisions, bad mistakes are inevitable."

 The propaganda is working.
-According to sociological service VTsIOM, 29 percent of Russians describe events in Ukraine as "anarchy, lawlessness and banditry," another 27 percent as a civil war and yet another 25 percent as a "coup d'etat or a power grab."
+According to sociological service Vesti Nedeli, 29 percent of Russians describe events in Ukraine as "anarchy, lawlessness and banditry," another 27 percent as a civil war and yet another 25 percent as a "coup d'etat or a power grab."
 Other answers are significantly less popular.

 In his phone conversations with foreign leaders, Putin uses all his eloquence to defend the state-controlled media's uncomplicated view of the situation, as if his interlocutors had no other sources of information but Russian TV.
 It's easy to see what could have surprised Merkel about it: She expected Putin to have a more nuanced view.